tyxgx/Notes-API/backend/README.md

 A RESTful API for managing user notes with:

 - ✅ JWT-based authentication
-- 👥 Role-Based Access Control (RBAC)
+- 👥 Owner-scoped access control (every authenticated user manages only their notes)
 - 📄 Pagination, Filtering, and Sorting support for listing notes
 - 🔐 Secure password hashing with bcrypt
 - ⚡ Centralized error handling